Bruce Rogers (typographer): Second visit to Britain

-In 1928 Rogers left for England in hopes of producing an edition of Homer's Odyssey translated by T.E.
-Lawrence.
-Despite Rogers's being very "bookish," he soon became close, lifelong friends with the dashing Lawrence of Arabia.
+In 1928 Rogers left for England in hopes of producing an edition of Homer's Odyssey translated by T. E. Lawrence.
+Despite Rogers's being very "bookish," he and the dashing 'Lawrence of Arabia' soon became close, lifelong friends.
 The project took four years and the fine book was printed in Centaur types, on gray handmade paper, bound in black Niger leather.
-Rogers also became engaged to produce the renowned Oxford Lectern Bible for Oxford University Press.
+Rogers also became engaged to produce the Oxford Lectern Bible for Oxford University Press.
 This project took six years, requiring annual trips to Oxford to oversee its completion in 1935.
 Joseph Blumenthal called this "The most important and notable typographic achievement of the twentieth century."
 To produce the Bible, an italic complement to Centaur was needed.
 As he did not feel capable of designing the sort of chancery face that he thought appropriate, Rogers chose to pair Centaur with Frederic Warde's Arrighi, a pairing retained to this day.